-Pursuant to K.S.A.
+INDIGENT BURIALS and Cremations Pursuant to K.S.A.
 22a-215, Sedgwick County is required to decently bury/cremate the bodies of unclaimed deceased persons.
 In accordance with this statute, a procedure has been established by the Center to facilitate the necessary arrangements regarding indigent burials/cremations.
 The Center maintains a contract with a local mortuary to handle the disposition of the remains.
 Following notification of an indigent/unclaimed decedent, it becomes the responsibility of the Medical Investigations section to perform a diligent search for a family member or concerned party willing to claim the decedent.
 The following provisions accompany a claim; 1) When any family member or concerned party wishes to make any decision regarding burial arrangement, he/she must "claim" the body thereby assuming all responsibility for the provision of a burial, and 2) Sedgwick County will not be a guarantor of burial expenses for any body that has been claimed by a family member or concerned party.
+After a diligent search, the District Coroner is charged with the responsibility for disposition of the decedent remains.
 Since 2004, there had been a significant increase in the number of unclaimed bodies [Figure 5].
-In 2013, 14 bodies remained unclaimed/indigent.
+In 2014, 22 bodies remained unclaimed / indigent.